Post Demonetization – The Road Ahead for Real Estate in Mumbai

 Fixed Deposit Vs Real Estate Rental Yields

-Rental yield in Mumbai for residential properties are in the range of around 2 to 4% and Commercial Properties yield between 6 and 9%.
+Rental yield in Mumbai for residential properties is in the range of around 2 to 4% and Commercial Properties yield between 6 and 9%.
 While the Capital Appreciation is more in Residential Properties, one can never go wrong with any of these 2 real estate investments.
-Just be sure to pick up growing locations with Metro and a good Developer and with a 3 to 5 year horizon you just cannot go wrong.
+Just be sure to pick up growing locations with Metro and a good Developer and with a 3 to the 5-year horizon you just cannot go wrong.
 Demands for a Pre-leased asset will continue as that gives assured returns for the investor.

 RERA and GST and Budget Sops

-With RERA already in place in the Central Government, Maharashtra state is likely to announce a regulator by Jan 2017, which means another safety net for the Buyer, which means that a lot of level playing field will be created and good developers with clean records and delivery time lines will see good sales.
-Lot of Home Buyers, who do not believe in under construction projects, will also come back in the market sensing the safety net of RERA.
+With RERA already in place in the Central Government, Maharashtra state is likely to announce a regulator by Jan 2017, which means another safety net for the Buyer, which means that a lot of level playing field will be created and good developers with clean records and delivery timelines will see good sales.
+A lot of Home Buyers, who do not believe in under construction projects, will also come back in the market sensing the safety net of RERA.